Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Numerical studies

-In this section, we examine the effect of different choices of the number of fitting basis $J$.
+\paragraph{Effect of the number of fitting basis.} In this experiment, we examine the effect of different choices of the number of fitting basis $J$.
 Specifically, we fix $I_1=I_2=I_3=I=200$, $R=3$ and set $\bGamma_m = 0$.
 We vary SNR by changing $\alpha = 0.3, 0.5$.
 The loadings are simulated according to the additive sieve structure as in \eqref{eq:sim-sieve} with fixed $J^*=16$.
 However, in the estimation of $\hat\bA_m$, we use different numbers of sieve orders $J=2, 4, 8, 16$.
 The mean and standard deviation of $\ell_2(\hat\bA_1)$ and ${\rm ReMSE}_{\calY}$ are reported in Table~\ref{tabl:J-effect}.

-A surprising observation is that increasing the sieve order $J$ does not always improve the performance.
+A noteworthy observation is that increasing the sieve order $J$ does not consistently enhance the performance.
 For both signal-to-noise strength in Table~\ref{tabl:J-effect}, $J=16$ does not achieve the best performance among all choices of $J$, even though the data is simulated with order 16.
+This reflects well the bias and variance trade-off.
 On one hand, increasing sieve order $J$ enhances the capability of $\bG_m$ in capturing the parametric dependence between $\bA_m$ and $\bX_m$.
 On the other hand, a large order $J$ increases the Frobenius norm of the projected noise $\norm{\calE\times_1\bP_1\times_2\bP_2\times_3\bP_3}_F$, which may result in a reduced signal-to-noise ratio.
 Large value of $\alpha$ is more tolerant to this signal-to-noise decrease caused by large sieve order.
-As shown in Table~\ref{tabl:J-effect}, when $\alpha=0.3$, the minimum error is obtained at $J=4$, while when $\alpha = 0.5$, $J=8$ is the optimal one.
+As shown in Table~\ref{tabl:J-effect}, the minimum error is obtained at $J=4$ when $\alpha=0.3$, while $J=8$ is the optimal one when $\alpha = 0.5$.
+These observations align with findings in the realm of semiparametric studies.
+For example, extensive spline bases often exhibit overfitting tendencies and are commonly employed alongside regularization techniques \citep{carroll2006discussion}.